xufanxiong/Classification-of-CALTECH-256/README.md

 * Demonstation.ipynb: The demonstraion code based on demo_set images.
 (Since the model files and the image set are too large to upload, the demonstraion can't run based on these code.
 It must use 'hdf5' model files when you want to try the demonstration code.)

 * Compute per class accuracies.ipynb: This notebook aim to compute the accuracies of every classes.

+* acc-num.ipynb: This notebook aim to draw the relationship between accuracy and number of images per classes.

 * ### Preprocessing:
   Center Crop.ipynb: Aim to center crop all the images and resize the images to 224x224.